gellerjulia/Constituent-Database/README.md

 The following steps will be the same as if you are using an OS operating system except the soruce path may change.
 To enter the downloaded files type:

-C:\Users\yourusernamehere\Downloads --> followed by the name of the downloaded file
+C:\Users\yourusernamehere\Downloads --> followed by the name of the downloaded folder

 Then type: